stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_bal_max_until``

-:Description: The number of seconds to run balancer before Ceph stops.
+:Description: The number of seconds to run balancer before Stone stops.
               (used for testing purposes only)

 :Type:  32-bit Integer